Matilda Wallace: Wool

-In the early days of sheep farming in Australia, 'shearing was done out in the open, with sheep being shorn on the ground or on a simple platform.'
-This was less than ideal as it often resulted in injury to both the sheep and the shearers and 'was also difficult to control the environment where the shearing took place, which could lead to issues such as heat stress for the sheep and dust and debris in the air for the shearers.'
+In the early days of sheep farming in Australia, 'shearing was done out in the open which is less than ideal.
 As their sheep numbers increased, the Wallaces needed a woolshed to provide a better environment for both the sheep and the shearers.
 Corrugated iron was used extensively for constructing woolsheds in Australia from the mid 19th century due to its strength, light weight, and cost and was a crucial material in the expansion of the wool industry, especially in frontier regions.

-Sheep were mustered and often kept under the shearing shed while waiting to be shorn to keep them dry.
-Wet or damp wool cannot be pressed and is a health hazard for shearers.
 Each year shearers came to Sturt's Meadows to shear the sheep by blade.
 When Abraham was away, Matilda not only fed but also supervised the shearers.
-At one shearing the menfolk sustained injuries and so Matilda, despite her diminutive stature, ‘shore the last five sheep herself’, a physically demanding task that involves catching and positioning a 50 kg sheep, then skillfully removing its wool using hand shears.
+At one shearing the menfolk sustained injuries and so Matilda, despite her diminutive stature, ‘shore the last five sheep herself’, a physically demanding task that involves catching and positioning a 40 kg sheep, then skillfully removing its wool using hand shears.

-In the Barrier region most stations were leased from the Crown.There was no compensation for those whose traditional country had been alienated.
-In 1861 rentals for pastoral leases were 0.15d per acre, which attracted new settlers.In 1870 Abraham Wallace paid rentals of £10-10-0 for Sturt’s Meadows and £12 for Sturt's Meadow North.
-In 1880 rentals were raised to 0.37d per acre with new requirements.
-The burden of higher rentals together with the high costs of providing water and fencing for permanent occupation put the individual squatter without capital at a considerable disadvantage.
-Many of them left the newly occupied areas in the dry years after 1865, particularly during the period of depressed wool prices from 1868-70.
-The Wallaces from Sturt’s Meadows were among them.
-In the 1880’s large company holdings began consolidating small pastoral runs.
-Parts of Sturt’s Meadows and Cobham Station then became part of what is now Fowler’s Gap Station.
+In the Barrier region most stations were leased from the Crown.
+In 1880 rentals were raised placing the individual squatter without capital at a considerable disadvantage.
+Many of them left the newly occupied areas in the dry years after 1865, particularly during the period of depressed wool prices from 1868 to 1870.
+The Wallaces from Sturt's Meadows were among them.
+In the 1880s large company holdings began consolidating small pastoral runs.
+Parts of Sturt's Meadows and Cobham Station then became part of what is now Fowler's Gap Station.
 In 1884 most of western New South Wales was made up of vast Pastoral Holdings, each Holding being divided into runs.
-Sturt’s Meadows Station was divided into four leasehold areas or runs.
+Sturt's Meadows Station was divided into four leasehold areas or runs.